-If you do lodge a complaint with the commission, an appropriate person from our organisation (a PP Officer) will be available to support you during the process.
+If you do lodge a complaint with the commission, an appropriate person from our organisation (e.g. an Participant Protection Officer) will be available to support you during the process.
 You may also wish to have legal representation, particularly if the complaint goes to a formal hearing.